Our Approach to Breast Cancer

 - Lumpectomy, when we remove a smaller amount of breast tissue that contains cancer, or simply send the sample to a pathology lab to determine if it contains cancer cells

-- Reconstructive surgery options to rebuild the shape and look of the breast after surgery
+- Reconstructive surgery options to rebuild the shape and look of the breast after surgery, such as immediate implant total breast reconstruction.

 Intraoperative Navigation System

-This innovative approach enables the surgeon to pinpoint, with a high level of precision, the area of the breast that requires removal.
-Doctors place a tiny radioactive seed (a small metal object) in the breast prior to surgery.
-That seed then guides the surgeon in order to achieve precise removal through a hidden cosmetic incision.
-Accuracy and removal of all cancerous breast tissue dramatically reduces the likelihood of additional surgical procedures.
+This approach enables the surgeon to pinpoint, with a high level of precision, the area of the breast that requires removal.
+We place a tiny radioactive seed (a small metal object) in the breast before surgery.
+That seed guides the surgeon very precisely to remove the tissue through a hidden cosmetic incision.
+Accuracy and removal of all cancerous breast tissue dramatically reduces the likelihood of needing more surgeries in the area.

 Advanced Radiation Techniques

-Other state-of-the-art radiation treatment options we offer at The New York Proton Center and elsewhere include:
+State-of-the-art radiation therapy options we offer at The New York Proton Center and elsewhere include:

 - Intensity modulated radiation therapy (IMRT): X-ray and proton beams of varying intensity and shape deliver radiation that matches your tumor’s exact shape and size.